 [see: MNDNR April Snow Depth Maps | NWS Snow Depth Estimation Map | Midwest Regional Climate Center Snow Depth Map]

-- The U. S. Drought Monitor map released on April 7, 2022 depicts 52% of the state with some level of drought designation.
-Last year at this time, 85% of the state had some level of dryness indicator.
-On April 7, 2022 about 43% of the state was Abnormally Dry, and 10% of the state in Moderate Drought conditions.
-Ample March and early April rains (and snow) has continued the gradual improvement that began in the fall of 2021.
+- The U. S. Drought Monitor map released on April 13, 2023 depicts 49% of the state with some level of drought designation.
+Last year at this time, 41% of the state had some level of dryness indicator.
+On April 13, 2023 about 49% of the state was Abnormally Dry, and 9% of the state in Moderate Drought conditions.
+Generally wet conditions over the winter and early spring has continued the gradual improvement.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]